 I wonder what it would be like to live in one of these flats.
 Do the colours really lift your mood?
 Was that the intention?
 I was mainly focused on the designs, but I would love to see a proper street photography project to learn more about the people who call Petrzalka home.

 From what I’ve read, the neighbourhood has always been diverse and not necessary a low socio-economic area (as may be the case with high-density estates in other countries).
 There isn’t any stigma attached to Petrzalka by Bratislavans, and by all accounts it’s quite a nice place to live.

 Unusual things to do in Bratislava: Tips for visiting Petrzalka

 Exploring Petrzalka is one of the more unusual things to do in Bratislava.
-If you’re only spending a day or a weekend in Bratislava you’ll probably want to stick to the main sights.
+If you’re only spending a day in Bratislava or a weekend in Bratislava, you’ll probably want to stick to the main sights.
 But if you’re staying longer—or if you have an interest in alternative activities—I highly recommend taking some time to visit Petrzalka.